We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 The following timeline reflects important dates for eligible programs to consider.

-Beginning on December 18, 2023, eligible providers will:
+Beginning on September 3, 2024, eligible providers will:

 1. Receive a Keystone STARS CQI Award Eligibility and Acceptance Letter from their ELRC electronically or through the United States Postal Service (USPS).
 The Keystone STARS CQI Award Eligibility and Acceptance Letter will include the following:

-1. The maximum dollar amount of the CQI Award the provider is eligible to receive.
+1. The maximum dollar amount of the CQI Award the provider is eligible to receive

 2. The eligible spending categories.